nais/azurerator/README.md

 ##### Application Roles

-An AppRole can be used to enforce authorization in the application.
+An Application Role (AppRole) can be used to enforce authorization in the application.
 The operator automatically registers an AppRole called `access_as_application`.

 This enables an additional option for authorization checks for service-to-service calls,